What is the Accounts Receivable Turnover Ratio?

 In financial modeling, the accounts receivable turnover ratio (or turnover days) is an important assumption for driving the balance sheet forecast.
 As you can see in the example below, the accounts receivable balance is driven by the assumption that revenue takes approximately 10 days to be received (on average).
-Therefore, revenue in each period is multiplied 10 and divided by the number of days in the period. to get the AR balance.
+Therefore, revenue in each period is multiplied by 10 and divided by the number of days in the period to get the AR balance.

 The above screenshot is taken from CFI’s Financial Modeling Course.

 The main points to be aware of are: